 6).
 You volunteered and they helped

-It is so important to teach our kids to volunteer when they are young.
-Teach them the reason that you take meals to women that have babies or why you sent a card to that family when they had a death in the family.
+Teaching our kids to volunteer when they are young is so important.
+Teach them why you take meals to women that have babies or why you send a card to that family when there has been a death.
 Let them join in.

 7).
 You had them read to you every day & you read to them, too!

-Oh yes, I could go on and on about the educational benefit of reading (trust me- it is even more important than you think!) but I want to talk about the EMOTIONAL bond that happens when you read with your child.
+Oh yes, I could go on and on about the educational benefit of reading (trust me- it is even more important than you think!), but I want to talk about the EMOTIONAL bond that happens when you read with your child.
 My mom used to sit and read Little Women to me every night.
 Just a few pages or even a chapter.
-It didn’t take long, but here I sit, as an adult, remembering those moments with fondness.
+It didn’t take long, but here I sit, as an adult, remembering those moments fondly.

 8).
 You cooked their favorite meal on their birthday

-Yes, every year on my birthday, my mom made my favorite dinner.
+My mom made my favorite dinner every year on my birthday.
 We do this with our kids, too.
-We don’t go out to eat on their birthdays, instead we stay home and have all of their favorites!
+We don’t go out to eat on their birthdays.
+Instead, we stay home and have all of their favorites!
 They love it!

 9).
-They got to sleep in your bed when they were sick.
+They slept in your bed when they were sick.

 11).
 They didn’t feel rushed with you

 Stop being so rushed.
-Let them dress themselves.
-Let them tie their own shoes.
+Take a minute to let them do what they need to do.
+(Ex: Let them tie their own shoes even if it takes longer than when you do it.)
 What does it really matter if you are three minutes behind schedule?
-I have to remind my husband of this all the time… Its ok if we are a few minutes late, because today… our kids came first.
+I have to remind my husband of this all the time… It’s ok if we are a few minutes late because today… our kids came first.

 13).
-You used to LAY WITH THEM every night.
+You would LAY WITH THEM every night.

 14).
-You used to get down on the floor to play with them (not just watch).
+You used to get on the floor to play with them (not just watch).

 15).
-You took time to be intentional about being together.
+You took the time to be intentional about being together.

 16).
 You took an interest in THEIR interests

-When our son started reading, he really dreaded sitting down to read with me (I was a teacher and I made him read like I made my students read) You should have seen his face when he realized that I had faith in him even when he didn’t have it in himself – read that story here.
+When our son started reading, he really dreaded sitting down to read with me (I was a teacher, and I made him read like I made my students read).
+You should have seen his face when he realized that I had faith in him even when he didn’t have it in himself.